Darryl is in foster care. Sean thinks that he's being abused,

 “Sean seems very excited about Darryl staying with his family.”

 “That’s not my decision, but I’ll certainly submit a report with my suggestions.
 One thing I find interesting is that she hasn’t come out to see what’s going on.
-It’s possible she recognized me.”
+It’s possible she saw the two of us talking to Darryl and wants to keep a low profile.”

 “You don’t know her?”